foresterre/rust-releases/README.md

 ## Technical options

 * Bring your own download tool (planned, will be a cfg option in the future)
 * Optionally, use built in download tool

-## Crate name

-Portmanteau of "manifest", referring to the Rust release manifests this crate pulls its (meta)data from and "festa", Portuguese for party.